snap-one/docs-driverworks-proxyprotocol/source/includes/3_whats_new/_12-WHATSNEWIN330.md

 New supporting [documentation][22].

 ### Light Driver Development Best Practices
-A new section has been added to the Light V2 proxy content including best practice recommendations for light driver developers.
+A new section has been added to the Light V2 proxy content including [best practice recommendations][23] for light driver developers.

 ### Audio Video Switch Display Adjustable Bindings

-O.S. releases 3.3.0 provides the ability to hide [AV Switch Bindings][23] that are not being used.
+O.S. releases 3.3.0 provides the ability to hide [AV Switch Bindings][24] that are not being used.
 This feature has been provided to better manage the UI display within ComposerPro.